unverbuggt/TPMS/sensors/README.md

 `CC`: Sum of byte 0 to 6 = byte 7

 Sequence counting in `TT` is transmitted every 15-16 seconds for pretty accurately for 10 minutes while driving.
+The sequence starts with 0xC0 and increases each transmission.
 After that the telegram with temperature at `TT` is transmitted every minute.

 ## F2GT type